-Recall some of the greatest moments in the advance of civilization: The awakening of human intellect in ancient Greece.
-The quickening of trade and culture, rule of law, and rise in living standards in the early Roman Empire.
-The flowering of arts and commerce in Renaissance Italy and Germany, the beginnings of the Industrial Revolution in England, and the economic and technological takeoffs in 19th-century Europe and America.
+Recall some of the greatest moments in the advance of civilization: the awakening of human intellect in ancient Greece; the quickening of trade and culture, rule of law, and rise in living standards in the early Roman Empire; the flowering of arts and commerce in Renaissance Italy and Germany; the beginnings of the Industrial Revolution in England; and the economic and technological takeoffs in 19th-century Europe and America.

-You may have been taught about these events in school, but you almost certainly weren't taught what they all have in common: They all occurred in environments of political decentralization.
-Sometimes, the decentralization was so extreme that the central authorities (if, indeed, there were any) couldn't even keep the peace.
+You may have been taught about these events in school, but you almost certainly weren't taught what they all have in common: They all occurred in an environment of political decentralization.
+Sometimes the decentralization was so extreme that the central authorities (if, indeed, there were any) couldn't even keep the peace.
 Yet society leaped ahead anyway.

 Decentralization permitted the Aristotles and Galileos to move to neighboring jurisdictions more hospitable to their work.
-It permitted ethnic and religious groups, such as the Jews and Huguenots, Political centralizers call themselves "progressives."
-But the name embodies a falsehood.
-Decentralization, not centralization, is more consistent with rapid human progress.
+It permitted ethnic and religious groups, such as the Jews and Huguenots, to escape persecution and continue productive lives in relatively tolerant Holland and England.
+It allowed the Ptolemys, Bacons, and Edisons to carry out scientific and technological research in comparative freedom.